jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 __Spoiler Alert: Testing the code isn’t the main benefit.__

 Here are some of the benefits I perceive with [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) and [Behavior-Driven Development](https://jhumelsine.github.io/2024/08/08/bdd.html) (BDD).
+These are not all exclusively my original ideas.
+I learned many of these from Bob Martin's TDD videos, which are [referenced](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html#references) in my initial testing blog.

 Many of these benefits are variations on the same theme: __A failing test indicates an inconsistency between the behavior specification test and the implementation.__ The variations listed below are the different contexts in which this can happen.